tochsner/nexus-rs/README.md

 # Nexus Parser

 A fast, reliable, and correct parser for the NEXUS file format written in Rust.
-The library can also be used in python.
+The library can also be used as a normal python package, offering speed and convenience.

 ## 🔍 Overview